From the

 Longcliffe Quarries, based in Derbyshire, had historically discarded its clay-bound limestone scalpings, but feasibility studies and material testing found a market for products recovered from this waste stream.
 Having commissioned a 220 tonnes/h CDE wet-processing plant, up to six different products are being extracted from clay-contaminated material for Longcliffe Quarries, which is creating new, high-value revenue streams and helping reduce net emissions on site.

-According to CDE, conventional dry processing equipment has its drawbacks with quarry waste by-products, which typically have high clay and fines content, but advances in washing technology has shown to overcome these challenges to produce high-quality sand and aggregates and maximize product yield from quarry waste.
+According to CDE, conventional dry processing equipment has its drawbacks with quarry waste by-products, which typically have high clay and fines content, but advances in washing technology have shown to overcome these challenges to produce high-quality sand and aggregates and maximize product yield from quarry waste.

 It is crucial we start to maximize the available reserves and tackle more complex material.
-CDE is committed to providing solutions which address the industry’s waste burden in a bid to meet the everyday needs of our customers.
+CDE is committed to providing solutions that address the industry’s waste burden in a bid to meet the everyday needs of our customers.

 Latest Jobs